JoinColony/colonyNetwork/docs/_bug_terms.md

 After a vulnerability has been submitted either as an [issue on GitHub](https://github.com/JoinColony/colonyNetwork/issues) or as an email to `security@colony.io`, the Colony team will evaluate and determine if the vulnerability is eligible for a bounty within 3 days.

-Accepted bounties will be graded and assigned a severity according to the team's assesment within 7 days after being accepted.
+Accepted bounties will be graded and assigned a severity according to the team's assesment within 7 days, or a total of 10 days from first submission.

 Once the severity and bounty is decided, the Colony team will begin work on patching the bug.
 In this case, a PR will be opened that references the issue of original report.
 This PR may request more information from the submitter of the bug, and may accept input from external developers for fixing.
 Participation in resolving a vulnerability is welcome but not required to receive a bounty.